goatface/mplall/README.md

 `mplall` was originally a one-liner I wrote to listen to music without any overhead in 2007 during long Gentoo Linux installs.
 I discovered later that it's also good for watching videos.
 Although the playlists it can construct are limited, no work is needed by the user (principle of maximum laziness).

 In more recent years, I found that `omxplayer` is needed on the Raspberry Pi to watch most videos owing to its use of hardware acceleration.
-However, `omxplayer` has a very primitive command-line interface and does not even support playlists.
+However, `omxplayer` does not support playlists.
 None of the scripts I could find online were satisfactory, so I spent time to workout a scripted playlist system to support `omxplayer` in `mplall`.
 Based on these considerations, I thought there could be a wider audience interested in this script (considering the number of forum posts asking how to script `omxplayer`).

 ## Words of Warning